 Hand lettering, including chalk lettering and bounce lettering, takes a lot of trial and error — especially if you’ve never done it before — so you’ll want to be prepared.
 Either purchase a how-to book, download a tutorial, or enroll in a class online to help guide you.
 Then, set out your materials and follow along with the instructions.

-For the garlands, you can use fabric scraps that you have lying around, or you can buy pre-cut strips from a local fabric/craft store.
+For the garlands, use fabric scraps that you have lying around, or buy pre-cut strips from a local fabric/craft store.
 You will also need ribbon, yarn, or twine to attach the fabric strips to.
 Make sure to personalize your garlands to match the occasion.
 Whatever you and sister like should be reflected in the design!

 Any activity that combines flowers and jewelry is sure to be a hit with sisters.
 And, boy, do we ever have a library of tutorials to satisfy the flower jewelry DIYer.

 Flower earrings?
 Check.

 But before you go off and start creating your floral bling, you should first learn some important flower jewelry-making techniques, like these.
 You’ll thank us later (or now, whichever’s easiest for you).

 7. Learn to make a ‘sweet’ flower arrangement

 If you or your sister has ever wanted to learn how to arrange flowers like a pro, Alice’s Table offers online workshops for all kinds of DIY projects hosted by expert instructors.
 Sign up for its flower fundamentals class, and you will have fresh flowers and a vase delivered to your door — everything you need to make a stunning arrangement (save for a pair of floral clippers or scissors).